- Home

 Directors and Board of Directors

-The independent outside directors each have extensive experience and knowledge as managers or experts in their field and are able to perform their supervisory functions from an independent perspective.
+In principle, the Board of Directors conducts regular meetings once per month, where it decides legally mandated matters, determines major management policies and strategies, selects candidates for officers, determines remuneration of individual directors, and oversees execution of business.
+The outside directors each have extensive experience and knowledge as managers or experts in their field and are able to play their role in strengthening supervisory functions from an independent perspective.

-Audit and Supervisory Board Members and Audit and Supervisory Board
+Audit and Supervisory Board

 Executive Officers and Board of Executive Officers